 Take Down the Window Treatments

-Blackout curtains are nice for privacy, but window treatments will often block a great amount of light coming into your kitchen.
+Blackout curtains for your home are nice for privacy, but window treatments also block the light coming into your kitchen.
 By taking down the window treatments you can ensure the maximum amount of light is let into your space.

 Under Cupboard Lighting